SharePoint/sp-dev-docs/docs/sp-add-ins/create-sharepoint-add-ins-that-can-be-used-by-anonymous-users.md

 If you are marketing your add-in through the Office Store, and a significant portion of your potential customers would find the add-in most useful if it is accessible to anonymous users, you should consider mentioning this configuration requirement in your add-in description.
 Consider also including a version of the procedure [To configure a SharePoint Online site collection for anonymous access](#to-configure-a-sharepoint-online-site-collection-for-anonymous-access) (later in this article) on your add-in's support page.

 If your add-in uses SharePoint's JavaScript object model (JSOM), there is one configuration requirement that is very crucial.
 Only a very small portion of the JSOM APIs are accessible by default to anonymous users.
 All others require that a user have the **Use Remote Interfaces** permission, and anonymous users do not have this permission.
-This requirement has to be turned off in the parent site collection or parent SharePoint web application of the website where the add-in is installed, as described in [Configuring a SharePoint web application and site collection and list for anonymous access](#Configuring).
+This requirement has to be turned off in the parent site collection or parent SharePoint web application of the website where the add-in is installed, as described in [Configuring a SharePoint web application, site collection, and list for anonymous access](#Configuring).

 > [!NOTE]
 > Turning off the requirement that users have the **Use Remote Interfaces** permission has implications for information privacy.
 For details, see [What Every Developer Needs to Know About SharePoint Add-ins, CSOM, and Anonymous Publishing Sites](https://blogs.msdn.microsoft.com/kaevans/2013/10/24/what-every-developer-needs-to-know-about-sharepoint-apps-csom-and-anonymous-publishing-sites/).